Skip Navigation

 National Teaching Repository logo.

-• Create a personal Figshare.com or Zenodo account and upload your items there.
+• You can create a personal Figshare.com or Zenodo account and upload your items there.
 Remember to add lots of keywords and to link to any related items in the NTR to help with discoverability.
+You can assign a Creative Commons licence to your resource and also obtain a permanent identifier (DOI).

 • Some institutional repositories have open educational resources sections – ask your Library for more information.